homecoded/demo/HC04-secret-of-mental-island-by-homecoded/readme.md

 ### Square Wave Generation

-While the results so far a quite satisfactory, there is a lot of room for improvement.
+While the results so far are quite satisfactory, there is a lot of room for improvement.
 An interesting path for exploration is using a sawtooth wave as base oscillator that gets generated by using the sample index and applying a binary AND with 255.
-If we then AND the result with a power of two we receive a square wave again.
+If I then AND the result with a power of two I'd receive a square wave again.
 The whole process can be the simplified to a single AND operation.
 The pitch can be increased or decreased by multiplying the sample index before applying any binary operations.

 There is a problem with this approach.
-The base tone generated by this lies at around 172.94 Hz if the sample frequency is set at 44100 Hz.
+The base tone generated by this lies at around 172.94 Hz if the sample frequency is set to 44100 Hz.
 The sample frequency of the WebAudio API is not fixed, though.
 It may be different from device to device.
 So, if the sample frequency is higher than 44100 Hz the base tone is also higher.
-That means, we have to make sure to compensate those possible differences which make the whole process a little more complicated.
+That means, we have to make sure to compensate those possible differences, which make the whole process a little more complicated.
 At this point I don't even know if that will reduce the size of the demo after all.
-It probably will, if we als use a sawtooth wave as another oscillator, which would lead to some duplicated code and code containing a lot of duplication compresses well.
+It probably will, if I also use a sawtooth wave as another oscillator, which would lead to some duplicated cod.
+And code containing a lot of duplication compresses better.

-If an Audio element is used, we can specify the sample frequency and thus rely on the same base tone pitch on all computers.
+If an Audio element is used instead of WebAudio-API, we can specify the sample frequency and thus rely on the same base tone pitch on all computers.
 Downside here is that the Audio element only works on some Desktop browses such as Chrome and Firefox, while the WebAudio API also works flawlessly on Android and other mobile platforms.
-Also, it's easy to get 8bit audio working, it's slightly more complicated and thus requires a few more precious bytes.
+Also, it's easy to get 8bit audio working, but it's slightly more complicated to get 16 bit or more and thus requires a few more precious bytes.

 ### Percussions and more Oscillators